Pre-med Overview and Timeline

 Medical schools are looking for well-rounded, accomplished applicants with the following qualities:

-- Students should demonstrate this by excelling in the required courses and doing well on the MCAT.
+- Strong aptitude in science.
+Students should demonstrate strength in this area by excelling in the required courses and doing well on the MCAT.

 Will I be a competitive applicant?

-In our workshops and appointments, we help students assess the strength of their application.
+In our workshops and appointments, we help students assess the strength of their application through conversation about the qualities listed above, individual experiences, etc.

 - The science gpa is below 3.0 (3.0 - 3.3. is still a grey area).